opnsense/docs/source/manual/install.rst

 #.
 Type the device name of the existing drive that contains the configuration and press enter.

   #.
 If Importer is successful, the boot process will continue into the Live environment using
   the stored configuration on disk.
   #.
-If Importer was unsuccessful you will return to device selection prompt.
-Confirm your
+If Importer was unsuccessful, we will returned to the device selection prompt.
+Confirm the
-      device name, or you have a possible drive corruption and may need to restore from backup.
+  device name is correct and try again.
+Otherwise, there maybe possible disk corruption and restoring from backup.

-For new installations/migrations the following process to use OPNsense Importer during boot-up:
+At this point the system will boot up with a fully functional firewall in Live enironment using existing configuration but will not overwrite the previous installation.
+Use this feature for safely previewing or testing upgrades.

+For New installations/migrations follow this process:

 #.
-You must have a 2nd USB drive formatted with FAT or FAT32 File system.
+We must have a 2nd USB drive formatted with FAT or FAT32 File system.

   #.
 Preferable non-bootable USB drive.